simukappu/activity_notification/README.md

 *Note*: `render_notifications` is an alias for `render_notification` and does the same.

-If you want to set notifications index in the common layout, such as common header, you can use `render_notifications_of` helper:
+If you want to set notification index in the common layout, such as common header, you can use `render_notifications_of` helper like this:

 ```shared/_header.html.erb
 <%= render_notifications_of current_user, index_content: :with_attributes %>